robindang/tdpharma-client/README.md

 Server configurations can be found in server/config/environment/.
 Configurations may be overrided by adding local.env.js in server/config/environment/.
 Please see local.env.sample.js for an example.

 Client configurations are available in client/config/environment/.
 Configurations are accessible in angular by injecting APP_CONFIGURATION.
-They are incorporated into the build and is built to app/config.js.
-Client configurations may be overrided for all targets by adding local.env.json file to the client/config/ folder.
+These configurations are generated in app/config.js as part of the target build.
+They may be overrided for all targets by adding local.env.json file to the client/config/ folder.

 ### Known Issues